Work, entropy production, and thermodynamics of information under protocol constraints: Symmetry constraints

 We can rewrite the second term above as

-where in the first line we used that $p(x)=\pg(\actg(x))$, in the second line we used the invariance of $E$ under $\G$, and in the third line we used that the Laplace operator commutes with rigid transformations.
+where we used $f = \pgg \circ \actgInv$, the invariance of $E$ under $\G$ (\cref{eq:symmFP}), and in the third line that the Laplace operator commutes with rigid transformations.
 Now consider the first term on the right hand side of \cref{eq:zmm}: